| Title: | Forest Fire History Analysis |

 lgr2 Log Griegos Peak fire-history data.

-levelsTurn character vector into factor with proper fhx
+fhx levelsTurn character vector into factor with proper fhx levels

 x |